 Visit our award winning museum and let us take you on a journey through 350 million years of history.

-Discover the spectacular Norman keep, explore the museum galleries or learn about everything that happened in the year 1066 from our Norman nobleman Henry de Brocas.
+Discover the spectacular Norman keep, explore the museum galleries or learn about everything that happened in the year 1066 from our experienced museum educators.

-Watch our new series of films about the Castle here.
+Watch our series of films about the Castle here.